Paul C. Echols: Life and career

-As a writer Echols contributed several articles to the The New Grove Dictionary of Music and Musicians.
-He was the editor of the The Journal of Early Music America, the executive editor of the Charles Ives Society, and worked for Peermusic as their editor for contemporary music.
+As a writer Echols contributed several articles to The New Grove Dictionary of Music and Musicians.
+He was the editor of the Journal of Early Music America, the executive editor of the Charles Ives Society, and worked for Peermusic as their editor for contemporary music.
 He also served as the director of publications and a vice president of G. Schirmer, Inc. Also active as an arranger, his choral arrangement of Charles Ives's A Christmas Carol was recorded by Chanticleer on their 1995 album Sing We Christmas.

 Echols died from a brain tumor on September 25, 1994 at the age of 50.

 Opera contributions

 Echols created several pastiche for the opera stage based around both popular and court music and poetry and drama of the medieval period.
 The first of these was The City of Ladies which was constructed around an allegory by the 15th century Italian poet Christine de Pizan.
 This work utilized music composed by Guillaume Du Fay and Gilles Binchois and combined with Pizan's allegory, was staged in a style reminiscent of a mystery play with conventions of opera mixed in.
 This work was staged by the Mannes College of Music and performed by the Mannes Camerata in 1986.
 Reviewing this production, The New York Times music critic Tim Page wrote in his review, "It is indicative of just how far we've come that a group of talented music students can now offer a livelier, more elegant, professional and stylistically authentic evening of early music than could have been expected from the most erudite performers and scholars of a generation ago.
 Truly ours is a golden age of musical discovery."